symfony/symfony-docs/service_container.rst

 For example, to create a Twig extension, you need to create a class, register it as a service, and :doc:`tag </service_container/tags>` it with ``twig.extension``.

 But, with ``autoconfigure: true``, you don't need the tag.
-In fact, if you're using the :ref:`default services.yaml config <service-container-services-load-example>`, you don't need to do *anything*: the service will be automatically loaded.
+In fact, if you are using the :ref:`default services.yaml config <service-container-services-load-example>`, you don't need to do *anything*: the service will be automatically loaded.
 Then, ``autoconfigure`` will add the ``twig.extension`` tag *for* you, because your class